Search programs

 It’s also worth noting that an MBA is often a more expensive and time-consuming program than a master’s degree in finance.
 If you’re considering both options, it’s important to carefully consider your career goals and personal circumstances to determine which program is the best fit for you.

-The cost of a master’s degree in finance can vary depending on a number of factors, including the school you attend, whether you attend full time or part time, and whether you qualify for any scholarships or financial aid.
+The cost of a master’s degree in finance can vary depending on many factors, including the school you attend, whether you attend full-time or part-time, and whether you qualify for any scholarships or financial aid.

-Tuition for a master’s in finance program can range from about $35,000 to upward of $100,000.
-Public universities are generally much cheaper than private universities, and out-of-state students will typically pay more than in-state students.
+Tuition for a master’s in finance program can range from about $35,000 to more than $100,000.
+Public universities are generally much cheaper than private universities, and out-of-state students typically pay more than in-state students.

 Interested in a degree instead?